 This statement sets out the steps that Hamiltons Galleries Ltd. [Hamiltons Gallery] is taking to ensure modern slavery is not taking place in its business or supply chains and that it is in compliance with Section 54 of the Modern Slavery Act 2015.

-This statement relates to the current financial year ended in Dec 2019.
+This statement relates to the financial year ending in Dec 2020.

 Hamiltons Gallery was founded in 1977 and is one of the world’s longest standing photography galleries.